swdayu/howtos/android/bluetooth/ber/goep.md

 The most common devices using these usage models can be notebook PCs, PDAs, smart phones, and mobile phones.

 Bluetooth Specification includes a number of separate specifications for OBEX and applications using it.

-1. Bluetooth IrDA Interoperability Specification
+- Bluetooth IrDA Interoperability Specification [1]
-  - Defines how the applications can function over both Bluetooth and IrDA.
+  Defines how the applications can function over both Bluetooth and IrDA.
-  - Specifies how OBEX is mapped over L2CAP and TCP.
+  Specifies how OBEX is mapped over L2CAP and TCP.
-  - Defines the application profiles using OBEX over Bluetooth.
+  Defines the application profiles using OBEX over Bluetooth.
-2. Bluetooth Generic Object Exchange Profile Specification (This specification)
+- Bluetooth Generic Object Exchange Profile Specification (This specification)
-  - Generic interoperability specification for the application profiles using OBEX.
+  Generic interoperability specification for the application profiles using OBEX.
-  - Defines the interoperability requirements of the lower protocol layers (e.g. Baseband and LMP) for the application profiles.
+  Defines the interoperability requirements of the lower protocol layers for the application profiles.
-3. Application Profiles
+- Application Profiles
-  - Define the interoperability requirements for applications using OBEX.
+  Define the interoperability requirements for applications using OBEX.
-  - Does not define the requirements for the Baseband, LMP or L2CAP.
+  Does not define the requirements for the Baseband, LMP or L2CAP.

-PROFILE STACK
+[PROFILE STACK]

 The following roles are defined for this profile:
 - Server: This is the device that provides an object exchange server